 Common Types of Musculoskeletal Injuries

 Musculoskeletal injuries can affect almost any part of the body, including the neck, shoulders, arms, hands, chest, back, and feet.
-Some of the most common types of musculoskeletal injuries our Philadelphia workers’ compensation lawyers have seen include:
+Some of the most common types of musculoskeletal injuries our workers’ compensation lawyers have seen include:

 - Carpal Tunnel Syndrome – This type of injury develops over time due to repeated use of the wrist in the same manner.
 Those who work on computers are at higher risk for this type of musculoskeletal injury, but it can also be caused by assembly line work, vibrating power tools, cleaning, and other repetitive tasks.
 Symptoms include pain, numbness, weakness, decreased dexterity, and swelling.

 - Bursitis – This condition is caused when the bursa (lubricating fluid sacks between tissues) become inflamed or irritated.
 It often occurs due to repetitive motion; however, it can also be caused by a serious, isolated injury.
 Bursitis can affect various parts of the body, including the elbow, shoulder, hip, knee, and Achilles tendon.
 Symptoms typically include pain and loss of motion as a result of the pain and consequent immobility.

 - Muscle Strains and Low Back Injuries – Pinched nerves, herniated discs, and other spinal injuries may develop over time without the proper safety measures.
 Workers may suffer injuries to the neck or back as a result of various factors such as heavy lifting, bending, slip and fall accidents, whiplash, machinery accidents, and sedentary work.
 Severe spinal injuries may cause paralysis or even death.